MCP Protocol Reference

 MCP Server Hosting

-Expose Sagewai agents as MCP servers so other tools and agents can discover and use them.
+Expose Sagewai agents as MCP servers for other tools and agents to discover and call.

 from sagewai.mcp.server import create_mcp_server